-Given the number of options available to explore the internet, different people would land on your site from different devices like desktops, mobiles or tablets.
+Given the number of options available to explore the internet, different people would land on your site from different devices, like desktops, mobiles or tablets.
 Considering this, it is pivotal to ensure that you make the best use of the screen sizes.

-Although a great feature in itself, it might be distracting or frustrating to people with slower cognitive abilities.
+Although a great feature in itself, it can get distracting or frustrating to people with slower cognitive abilities.

-Thus, providing visible controls to allow users to stop any animations or auto-playing sound helps a lot.
+Thus, providing visible controls to allow users to stop any animations or auto-playing audio or video content helps a lot.

-This applies to carousels, image sliders, background sound, and videos.
+This also applies to carousels, image sliders, background sound, and videos.

-If you’ve read until this point, you might have realized that creating designs in line with the accessibility design guidelines can be quite a tedious task.
+If you’ve read until this point, you might have realised that creating designs in sync with the accessibility guidelines can be quite a tedious task.

-If you failed to ensure web accessibility when you first designed your website or if you are looking to design a new website that has optimal usability, we’d be more than happy to assist you in the task.
+If you’ve failed to ensure web accessibility so far, or if you are looking to design a new website with optimal usability, we’d be more than happy to assist you in the task.